EJ-G0mez/advanced_Inventory_System/README.md

  ```
   public event Server_Interact(actor){
-    owner = (BP_ThirdPersonCharacter) self.getOwner; //We get the owner of the player and cast the value as BP_ThirdPersonCharacter type Objecct
+    BP_ThirdPersonCharacter owner = (BP_ThirdPersonCharacter) self.getOwner; //We get the owner of the player and cast the value as BP_ThirdPersonCharacter type Objecct
     if(target.getComponentByClass(Item_Data_Component).isValid){
       Interact_With(target, owner); //This will go to the Interact with Event algonside with the target object and the owner
     } else {